GHowardEng/PhotoGalleryServer/README.md

 # PhotoGalleryServer
 Tomcat based server and browser application to accompany photo gallery mobile app.
-ATallentire
+Developed by ATallentire and GHowardEng.